-You are eligible to apply for a given year’s grant awards if your expected entry date lies between now and 15 months after that year’s award date.
-That is, you can apply for the March 2018 awards if you are scheduled to enter any time between now and June 15, 2019.
-However, if you are scheduled to enter before the year’s award date (e.g. March 15, 2018), please be sure to read our page on Prudence and Faith and consider your options carefully.
+You are eligible to apply for a given year’s grant awards if your expected entry date lies between that year’s award date and 15 months after that year’s award date.
+That is, you can apply for the March 2019 awards if you are scheduled to enter any time between March 15, 2019 and June 15, 2020.

-If your application is denied, you may reapply in any following year as long as you are still making a good faith effort to pay your loans.
-Please note that this means that if you enter your order and stop making loan payments, you may not reapply.
+If your application is denied, you may reapply in any following year as long as you are still making a good faith effort to pay your loans and you have not entered.
+If you enter your order, you will not be permitted reapply.

 To reapply, please submit a letter indicating you are reapplying and informing us of your payment progress since you last applied.
 Reapplications must include newly completed application forms.
 If there has been a significant change in your vocation story, you may include an addendum to it.

 September 1, 2018